 Many people put safety at the top of their list of priorities when it comes to choosing a new car.
-If you’re one of those people and want to know about the safest cars on the market, then our top 10 list is exactly what you need.
+If you’re one of them and want to know about the safest cars on the market, then our top 10 list is exactly what you need.

 The safety assistance category looks at the level and efficiency of safety technology that's fitted to the car to help prevent a crash from happening in the first place.
-This includes electronic stability control, lane departure warning systems and systems that can automatically apply the brakes if it senses you are going to hit a car in front.
-For more information on Euro NCAP testing, read our Euro NCAP: How safe is my car? article.
+This includes electronic stability control, lane-departure warning systems and systems that can automatically apply the brakes if they sense you’re going to hit a car in front.
+For more information on Euro NCAP: How safe is my car? article.

 Every car that's tested is given a percentage for each category and then an overall star rating out of five.
 All the cars on our list achieved a five-star rating in 2014 – the toughest tests yet – apart from the Volvo V40, which scored a never-beaten set of scores back in 2012.